SStan1/MemoNoveltyAgent/README.md

 > **Note:** This demo is for demonstration purposes only.
-In real-world usage, the analysis process takes significantly longer than shown in the video, as it involves extensive literature crawling, retrieval, comparison, and validation.
+In real-world usage, the analysis process takes longer than shown in the video, as it involves extensive literature crawling, retrieval, comparison, and validation.

 ## Installation & Setup